-To get started, click on Settings on the left hand side of your dashboard and then select the Rules tab.
+To get started, click Settings on the left hand side of your dashboard and then select the Rules tab.

-Click New Rule
+Click New Rule.

 The first thing to do is select the filter you'd like to use.
-Filters allow you to target specific conversations, based on criteria such as keywords or language, that you can then apply automated actions to.
+Filters allow you to target specific conversations, based on criteria such as keywords or language, which you can then apply automated actions to.
 Here's a run down of the filters you'll see:

 - Contains: Filter conversations by keyword, hashtag or phrase.
 This will search the body text of a thread item, e.g. a tweet or Facebook comment.
 This is one of our most popular filters.